sundarm710/life-tracker/readme.md

 ---

 Thank you for exploring the Expense and Time Tracker Dashboard!
-We hope this application helps you manage your finances and time more effectively.
+We hope this application helps you manage your finances, time, and trivia knowledge more effectively.
 If you have any questions or feedback, feel free to reach out.